Media-Smart/vedastr/README.md

 mkdir ${vedastr_root}/data
 ```

-3. Put the download Lmdb data into this data directory, the structure of data directory will look like as follows:
+3. Put the download LMDB data into this data directory, the structure of data directory will look like as follows:

 ```shell
 data